Dream-Bean/EndlessRunner/README.md

     Massive overhaul of art assets; using a few new temporary ones.
     Touching up hitboxes and sizing.
 Also overall organization of on screen stuff and code.

+Commit #8:
+    Changed mechanics between barrier and player - sliding the player rather than pushing.
+Additionally player winds up to middle of screen if not there and not touching a barrier.
+Also fixed the timing and lane spawning for beer and manhole.
+Need to add another layer of rng to the beer like adding a 2nd one?
+Maybe add layer checking to make sure no spawned asset is stacking.